-Action 6 would reduce the current recreational fishing season for scamp and yellowmouth grouper and retain the current spawning season closure from January 1 through April 30.
-The Council selected Preferred Alternative 2 to reduce the fishing season to be open May 1 through August 31, which corresponds with the harvesting trends in both sectors during 2018-2022, when landings dropped off in both sectors by mid-August (Figures 4.5.1.1 and 4.5.1.2 in Chapter 4).
+Action 6 would not reduce the current recreational fishing season for scamp and yellowmouth grouper and retain the current spawning season closure from January 1 through April 30.
 Therefore, no direct or indirect effects on bycatch of co-occurring species is expected from Action 6.